Blog

 Below are some of the most common secondary conditions recognized by the VA.
 If you suffer from any of these conditions, make sure you are getting the support you deserve from the VA.

-• Many veterans take medications to deal with service-related psychological disabilities.
+• Medications: Many veterans take medications to deal with service-related psychological disabilities.
 Often, the side effects of these medications can negatively impact a veteran’s life.
 Although the pros typically outweigh the cons when it comes to a veteran’s psychiatric meds, these side effects can still be extremely troubling and make it difficult for a veteran to function in work and everyday life.
 The VA may recognize side effects from psychiatric medications as a secondary condition that can qualify a veteran for a higher disability rating.

 Physical Problems